shameeen/frontend-hiring-test-1/README.md

 - Use Typescript and Next.js
 - Provide filtering feature, to filter calls by type (archived, missed …)
 - Use GraphQL to fetch data
-- Deploy your application to Netlify or Heroku
+- Deploy your application to Netlify, GitHub Pages or Heroku

 **Important Note**: We want you to build this small app as you'd have done it for your current job.
 (UI, UX, tests, documentation matters).

 ## APIs